4Science/rioxxintegration/README.md

 [http://help.crossref.org/fundref-registry](http://help.crossref.org/fundref-registry)

 Download this file to your DSpace server.

+**__Important note__**: since the file is large, you may need to give more memory to your "dspace" script - you can open in edit the "dspace" file and find the "-Xmx" parameter.
+Set it up to give 2 Gigabytes of memory "-Xmx2G".

 The "PopulateFunderAuthorityFromXML" script will add new funders as authorities for inclusion in rioxxterms.project, where funder and project id are exposed.
 If you are executing the script for the first time, your SOLR authority cache will be loaded with all funders present in the fundref export.